TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 39. [OPTIONCAL] Install ClamTK - antivirus for Linux

-40. `sudo apt install ufw` and turn on the firewall.
+40. `sudo apt install ufw` and turn on a firewall - `sudo ufw enable`

 41. `npm completion >> ~/.bashrc` or `npm completion >> ~/.zshrc` - autocompletion for npm in console #cool